shaikhsajid1111/manga-down/README.md

 - To download chapter of manga:
     - In terminal ```python image_downloader.py chapter_number anime_name```

-- To download all chapter of manga
+- To download all chapter of manga(only available for mangareader and mangapanda)
     - In terminal ```python image_downloader.py anime_name```

 - Kissmanga uses selenium webdriver.
 Install it from [here](https://chromedriver.chromium.org/downloads) **Chrome version and webdriver version must be compatible**